michalkmet/xp-valid-braces/NOTES.md

 if current char is LEFT => append to array else => check if pair is correct with last array value
+- pop the value from brackets arr when brackets match